 Using the “Orange” model for developing a data strategy

-Nowadays, a lot of companies run data management, but few of them have a formal data (management) strategy in place.
+Nowadays, many companies run data management, but few have a formal data (management) strategy in place.
 There could be different reasons for that.
 One that comes to mind is that it is often unclear what the content of a strategy should be.
 Here’s an example.
-On Intranet, I found a very good-looking example of a data strategy proposed by a prominent solution vendor.
+On Intranet, I found a stunning example of a data strategy proposed by a prominent solution vendor.
 While reading, I found that 20% of the content was about data and 80% about application and technology architecture.
 In my opinion, data always come first, application and technology architecture then follow the needs of data.
-In this article, we will talk about the common topics to be worked out in the strategy and how the “Orange” model of data management assists in the development of a data (management) strategy.
+In this article, we will discuss the common topics to be worked out in the strategy and how the “Orange” data management model assists in developing a data (management) strategy.
 So, the question remains: “How to develop a data management strategy?”

 The definition and content of a data strategy.